 Our proposed methods extend approaches developed to handle studies with missing data.
-We draw heavily on ideas from two-phase (e.g., casecohort) designs, where some variables are measured on an entire cohort, and then a limited number of "expensive" variables (e.g., biomarkers) are measured only on a small sub-sample of individuals.
-Specifically, we build on methods that use a semiparametric maximum likelihood (e.g., Lin and Zeng, 2006; Breslow and Holubkov, 1997).
-We also draw from methods that calibrate models, using published summary-level statistics from large studies, using a constrained maximum likelihood estimation (Chatterjee et al., 2016; Zhang et al., 2020; Kundu et al., 2019).
+We draw heavily on ideas from two-phase (e.g., case-cohort) designs, where some variables are measured on an entire cohort, and then a limited number of "expensive" variables (e.g., biomarkers) are measured only on a small sub-sample of individuals.
+Specifically, we build on methods that use a semiparametric maximum likelihood (e.g., Lin and Zeng (2006); Breslow and Holubkov (1997)).
+We also draw from methods that calibrate models, using published summary-level statistics from large studies, using a constrained maximum likelihood estimation (Chatterjee et al. (2016); Zhang et al. (2020); Kundu, Tang and Chatterjee (2019)).
 However, these methods all assume that at least one data set contains measurements on all primary variables.